 Fighting Cancer at Roper St. Francis Cancer Care

 At Roper St. Francis Cancer Care, board certified doctors, nurses and professionals use their clinical expertise, leading technology and compassion to care for cancer patients.
 Philanthropy plays a significant role in the advancement of cancer care, with millions in community support.
-Patients have felt the support of Foundation donors through capital improvements such as the fifth floor Roper Hospital Cancer Center and the new Infusion Center on the fifth floor of Roper Hospital.
+Patients have felt the support of Foundation donors through capital improvements such as the new Roper St. Francis Cancer Center and the ability to be the first and only facility in South Carolina offering Cyberknife treatments.

 A generous $1 million endowment gift formed the Donna Fielding Cancer Wellness Institute to ensure the 2,000 patients of Roper St. Francis Cancer Care benefit from a comprehensive cancer program.
-Through philanthropy, a Cancer Wellness Navigator will enhance patients’ quality of life through programs ranging from prevention, nutrition and massage to symptom management and palliative care.
+Through philanthropy, a new Cancer Wellness Navigator is enhancing our patients’ quality of life through programs ranging from prevention, nutrition and massage to symptom management and palliative care.

 A Community Hospital

 Roper St. Francis Healthcare’s 85-bed Roper St. Francis Mount Pleasant Hospital opened in November, 2010 and features a 24-hour emergency room, home-like labor and delivery suites, inpatient and outpatient surgery, an intensive care unit, helipad and so much more.
 Philanthropy to Roper St. Francis Mount Pleasant Hospital allows us to create a true community hospital with gifts supporting everything from new mothers and babies to the creation of peaceful gardens.

 Funding a Future of Health and Hope